gberdal/rekognition/README.md

 #### EXIF tags
 EXIF information gets stripped out by some applications, such as Slack, and some images downloaded from, the web also are missing them.

-The first image was made in the office with my Samsung Galaxy (Android) phone with the location tagging disabled.
+The first image I tested was made in the office with my Samsung Galaxy (Android) phone with the location tagging disabled.

 Sending the image via email, I managed to retain the tags and the application picked them up.
 ```json
 {"Exif": {"Make": "samsung", "Model": "SM-G930F"}}
 ```
-_NOTE: to see all the tags just take out the tags from the method parameter here._
+_NOTE: to see all the tags just take out the tags from the method parameter [here](https://github.com/gberdal/rekognition/blob/master/start.py#L88)._

 #### Object/Theme Recognition
 The AWS Rekognition service has a well trained model for recognising objects and themes of images.
 It can even tell the difference